Base vs. Arbitrum for stablecoin checkout

 Expand after the first chain is stable

-A clean first launch uses one chain, one set of buyer instructions, and one internal playbook.
+A clean first launch uses one chain, one set of buyer instructions, and one clear payment-status path.
 Once the order flow is stable, additional chains become much easier to add.

 FAQ